-The prescribed process set forth by MDNR for recreation plans requires that the draft Plan be available to residents and stakeholders during a 30-day, well-publicized public review and comment period.
-The team intends to initiate that comment period on November 1st, 2023.
-At the end of the 30-day comment period, we will synthesize any comments and work with City staff to appropriately incorporate comments into a revised draft in anticipation of City Commission consideration.
+The prescribed process set forth by MDNR for recreation plans requires that the draft Plan be available to residents and stakeholders during a minimum 30-day, well-publicized public review and comment period.
+After December 4th (at the end of the advertised comment period), we will synthesize any comments and work with City staff to appropriately incorporate comments into a revised draft in anticipation of City Commission consideration.

-City Commission Consideration
+• City Commission Consideration

 At the December City Commission meeting, our team will present the revised draft to City Commission.
-The required Public Hearing will also be noticed in anticipation of that meeting and take place on December 19th; the Commission may adopt the Plan that same evening.
+The required Public Hearing will also be noticed in anticipation of that meeting and take place on December 18th; the Commission may adopt the Plan that same evening.